 - Purchasing company cars to help get people from A to B

 - Organizing work socials to boost team camaraderie

 For startups and growing businesses, keeping and attracting new employees proves much easier if you can offer a string of compelling incentives.
-Read on as we explore the best perks your company can offer to appear more appealing to the job market.
+Read on as we explore the best perks your company can offer to appear more appealing to the job market and attract new employees.